 - 1/4 cup coconut milk or as needed

-- Place sweet potato, coconut sugar, stevia, vanilla and salt in food processor and process to blend.
+- Place sweet potato, powdered sweetener, stevia, vanilla and salt in food processor and process to blend.

-- Add the cacao powder and process until combined.
+- Add the cocoa / cocoa powder and process until combined.
 Set aside.

 - In a small, heavy-bottomed pot, combine the chocolate, cashew butter and coconut oil over low heat.